andychase/reparse/readme.rst

 RE\|PARSE
 =========

-*Python library/tools for combining and using Regular Expressions in a maintainable way*
+*Python library/tools for combining and parsing using Regular Expressions in a maintainable way*

 [|Build Status| `Download/View Source on Github`_] [`Docs at ReadtheDocs`_]